 Both simulation models display port pressures and velocities throughout the 720-degrees of crankshaft rotation during the 4-stroke process.
-This data is displayed in graphs and tables and can help you make decisions about engine tuning (en-
+This data is displayed in graphs and tables and can help you make decisions about engine tuning (engine tuning is discussed in-depth later in this manual, especially in the Wave Dynamics Analysis chapter).
+However, keep in mind that pressure/ velocity data calculated by the Wave-Action simulation is derived through a much more rigorous mathematical approach and should be considered the most accurate representation of actual engine pressure-wave dynamics.

 The simulation displays port pressure and velocity curves for the entire 720-degrees of crank rotation of the 4-stroke process (shown in the middle and lower graphs).
 This data can help you make critical decisions about valve-event timing and intake/exhaust tuning.
-The WA sim performs a much more rigorous analysis of engine flows, and its displayed pressure waves should be considered a more accurate representation of engine pressurewave dynamics.